Guidelines for dog owners visiting Olympic National Park. Please follow the rules of BARK!

 Pets are not permitted - on any trails not listed above, in public buildings, on interpretive walks, or in the wilderness.

-Additionally pets are welcome in campgrounds and picnic areas as well as paved or dirt roads, but no digging or rolling on plants as that will damage vegetation.
+Additionally pets are welcome in drive in campgrounds and picnic areas as well as paved or dirt roads, but no digging or rolling on plants as that will damage vegetation.

 Pets should not be left unattended.
 Summer heat poses a threat to pets left in vehicles.